Evington: Amenities

 Evington has two main shopping centres: the first largely based in a modern development near the old village and including the local library, and the second towards the northern end of Downing Drive.
 Public houses include the Cedars in the old village and the Dove in Downing Drive.
 The Village Hall is a brick building on Church Lane, opposite St Denys: its foundation stone calls it King George V Hall and is dated MDCDXII (1912).

 Nearby places, Goodwood, Evington Valley, Oadby, Thurnby, Stoughton.

 Evington is home to the Leicestershire Golf Club, on the south of the village, and west of the arboretum.

 The largest employer in the area is the Leicester General hospital, located near Goodwood on Coleman Road which is south of Uppingham Road (the A47).

 The Evington Echo is the community newspaper.
 It is produced by volunteers and is delivered free of charge to 5,800 houses in the area.
-It was first published in 1981 and the current (2013) editor is Helen Pettman.
+It was first published in 1981.

 Schools in the area

-Primary schools: Linden Primary School, Mayflower Primary School, Evington Valley Primary School, Whitehall Primary School, Oaklands (Special School), Coleman Primary School, Krishna Avanti Primary School, Leicester.
+Primary schools: Linden Primary School, Evington Valley Primary School, Whitehall Primary School, Oaklands (Special School), Coleman Primary School, Krishna Avanti Primary School, Leicester, Spinney Hill Primary School.

-Secondary schools: City of Leicester College, Madani Secondary School, St Paul's Catholic School, Judgemeadow Community College.,Madani Schools Federation.
+Secondary schools: City of Leicester College, St Paul's Catholic School, Judgemeadow Community College.,Madani Schools Federation.